The ultimate guide to finding the right Confluence chatbot

 -

-For most teams, a specialist tool is the best of both worlds.
-A platform like eesel AI is a great choice for companies that need a powerful, easy-to-use chatbot that brings together all their knowledge, provides fine-grained control, and can be up and running in minutes, not months.
+For most teams, a specialist tool is an excellent choice.
+A platform like eesel AI is a great option for companies that want a powerful chatbot that can connect to Confluence along with other sources, providing fine-grained control and a quick setup.

 Ready to make your Confluence knowledge instantly accessible?

-Try eesel AI for free and see how easy it is to unlock your team’s collective knowledge.
+Try eesel AI for free and see how easy it is to enhance your team's collective knowledge.

 Frequently asked questions

 A Confluence chatbot is an AI tool that connects to your Confluence spaces to provide instant, conversational answers to questions.
-It helps teams by eliminating manual searching, increasing productivity, and making documentation more accessible, reducing the need for support tickets.
+It helps teams by streamlining information discovery, increasing productivity, and making documentation more accessible, reducing the need for support tickets.

 Confluence chatbots use Retrieval-Augmented Generation (RAG) technology.
 This means they first retrieve relevant information directly from your Confluence pages (and other connected sources) and then use that data to generate an accurate answer, grounding the AI in your company's specific knowledge.

 Yes, with specialist tools like eesel AI, you can scope the knowledge base for different bots.
-This allows you to create specific chatbots (e.g., an HR bot) that only access designated Confluence spaces, ensuring relevant answers and preventing sensitive information from being shared inappropriately.
+This allows you to create specific chatbots (e.g., an HR bot) that only access designated Confluence spaces, ensuring relevant answers and maintaining proper data access controls.

 With self-serve specialist tools, you can typically sign up and connect your Confluence account with a single click.
 This means you can have a working chatbot ready for your team to use in a matter of minutes, not months.